On the hierarchy of natural theories: Turing--Feferman Progressions

-We fix a formula $\mathsf{ConFormula}(U,x)$ that formalizes the claim that $x$ is the formula expressing the consistency of $U$.
-We also fix a formula $Ax(x,T)$ which formalizes that $x$ is an axiom of $T$.
-We now want to define a formula $Ax(x,\alpha,T)$ that defines the axioms of the theory $\mathsf{Con}^\alpha(T)$.
+We fix a formula $Ax(x,T)$ which formalizes that $x$ is an axiom of $T$.
+We now want to define a formula $Ax(x,\alpha,T)$ that defines the axioms of the theory $T_\alpha$.
 We define the formula as the following fixed point: